-Orchard Park Presbyterian Church is excited to be adding a great new feature to our grounds.
-Work is currently underway to add a rain and pollinator garden to the northeast side of our grounds.
+Orchard Park Presbyterian Church is excited to have a great new feature to our grounds.
+We have added a rain and pollinator garden to the northeast side of our grounds.

-The work will take about two weeks to complete and the garden will take a couple years to establish itself, so please be patient as we let nature do the work.
+The garden will take a couple years to establish itself, so please be patient as we let nature do the work.
 We are happy to be working with the Department of Natural Resources and Hamilton County Soil and Water Conservation District through a cost share/reimbursable agreement.
 Williams Creek Management will install the Rain and Pollinator Garden.

 The rain garden will capture rain in the depression on the northeast side of our grounds and allow the ponded water to infiltrate into the soil rather than run into streets and storm drains.
 Dirty runoff that enters storm drains is sent directly to “receiving waters” which are our rivers, streams, lakes, ponds or wetlands.